georgjz/vhdlsolutions/README.md

 You will only find the solutions to exercises of the difficulty of 2, 3, and 4(solutions to exercises of difficulty 1 are found in the book's appendix).
+I added a subfolder `waveforms` to each chapter where you will find the waveform outputs for the solutions that can be viewed with GTKWave (see 'Compiling the solutions' below).

 I'll be adding new solutions as I work through them.